ALICE - Who is Struggling in Maryland?

 The ALICE Report, released by United Ways throughout the state of Maryland, reveals that more than a third of households in Maryland can’t afford the state’s high cost of living and don’t earn enough to afford basic necessities.
 On the Lower Shore we have over 43% of households struggling.
 The report provides a framework, language and tools to measure and address the struggles of the growing number of ALICE households in Maryland.

-Access and download the full report for Maryland 2023 Report here: "ALICE in the Crosscurrents: COVID and Financial Hardships in Maryland", and additional details for Lower Shore Counties, with the links below.
+Explore the reports & more downloads below, or quick access to download the 2024 Update here, and the full Maryland 2023 Report here: "ALICE in the Crosscurrents: COVID and Financial Hardships in Maryland", Additional updates & details for Lower Shore Counties are in sections below.

 ALICE Report and Additional Data Resources